 Make sure your letter is dated.
 Then make a copy of your letter and send the original to the debt collector.
 It’s generally a good idea to send the letter by certified mail.
 If you pay for a “return receipt,” you also will have proof the debt collector received your letter.
 You can also fax the letter, just be sure to keep the confirmation receipt.

-There are more than a few companies that include the words ‘Capital Management” as part of their name.
+We have been in business for many years, but multiple other companies have since been created with the words ‘Capital Management” as part of their name.
 We are Capital Management Services, LP.
 We are located in Buffalo, NY.
 We do not use any phone numbers that use area code 855.
 Please reach out to our Compliance Office at Compliance@cms-collect.com if you have any questions regarding the “Capital Management” contacting you.

-You may always contact our office at email@example.com.
+We invite you to contact our office any day or time at firstname.lastname@example.org.
 Our hours of operation are Monday-Friday 8 am – 9 pm Eastern Time.
-You may contact one of our representatives by calling us at 800-457-8220.
+To speak to one of our representatives, please call us during business hours at 800-457-8220.
 For Free TRS Support, please dial 711.

-Capital Management Services (CMS) is a professional debt collection company based in Buffalo, New York.
-CMS provides the highest quality of compliant recovery, special project, and full call center solutions for our respected client partners across the country.
+Yes, Capital Management Services (CMS) is a valid and professional debt collection company based in Buffalo, New York.
+We have licenses nationwide to collect debts from consumers on behalf of our creditor clients.
+CMS strives to consistently provide the highest quality of compliant recovery, special project, and full call center solutions for our respected partners across the country.

 Our team is available to answer your questions and assist with payments over the phone.

 Please use email@example.com to inform our office of any disputes or requests for name and address of original creditors (If different from the current creditor).